 This dish though originally from Ireland is a staple in other countries like England and Australia.
 This is the ideal addition of a Sunday roast.
 America has begun to take this recipe by storm as well!

 By combining meat, cooked vegetables, and mashed potatoes in a straight forward dish that you would want to take to a dinner party and definitely cook for your family and friends.
-Also, this is one of our favorite dishes to celebrate St. Patricks Day!
+Also, this is one of our favorite St. Patrick’s Day recipes to celebrate this special day!

 I love how creamy and versatile this meal is.
 I enjoy having this dish with a nice side salad on the side because the cooked and the fresh add a nice contrast of flavors.
 When I’m feeling extra fancy and want to impress my friends, I try pairing this with a nice red wine as well.
 With your choice of beef or lamb, there are endless combinations of this homemade delicious recipe.